PicShape/engine/README.md

 **POST /api/account/login**
   ----
-    Send an Authentication Header through HTTP to retrieve an authentication token for API access.
+    Send an payload through HTTP to retrieve an authentication token for API access.

   * **URL**